 A few things could have helped prevent these negative experiences.
 A well-informed partner with good local knowledge is crucial.
 It’s also valuable to use focus groups and test audience if it’s possible within time and budget constraints.

 Any video content should be created within the relevant local strategic objectives and with a clear message aimed at its intended audience.
 When creating video for any audience it’s important to express a clear call to action at the end of the video.
-This might include information on where to purchase your product, or where to sign up online for more information or a catalogue.
+This might include information on where to purchase your product, or where to sign up online for more information or a catalog.

 Finally, remember it’s important that your branding is reflected in your video content.
 Not all organizations have brand guidelines specifically for video but it’s important that the content and visuals reflect the brand identity that you have in place.

 A video localization project needs to address every element of that piece of content; visuals, sound and script, and packaging if you are physically distributing the video in CD format.